Koreas begin basketball friendlies in latest peace gesture

 The exchanges are the latest result of a diplomatic outreach to the South that Kim announced during his annual New Year's speech.
 That led to the North's participation in the Pyeongchang Winter Olympics in February and two summits between Kim and South Korean President Moon Jae-in.
 Kim has also met with China's President Xi Jinping and U.S. President Donald Trump.

-The inter-Korean summits have facilitated a slew of goodwill gestures between the Koreas, which have also agreed to field combined teams at the Asian Games next month in Indonesia.
+The inter-Korean summits have facilitated a slew of goodwill gestures between the Koreas, which have also agreed to field combined teams at the Asian Games.

 Basketball diplomacy has something of a history in North Korea.